memothelemo-archive/lightsignal/README.md

 ## Warning (Edited: 07/17/2021)

-This module does not ensures memory leakage and it doesn't give an error (if something goes wrong with the callback function) because it uses coroutine to spawn functions.
-I will try my best to how to do that in the next release)
+This module does not ensures memory leakage prevention and it doesn't give an error (if something goes wrong with the callback function) because it uses coroutine to spawn functions.
+I will try my best to how to do that in the next release